JoseQuintas/hwgui/samples/Readme.txt

- icons.prg           Y                        Icons and background bitmaps icons2.prg          Y                        Icons and bitmaps using hex values iesample.prg 2) 5)  N       N                Sample of ActiveX container for the IE browser object. menumod.prg         Y                        Handling menu items while run-time in dialogs. modtitle.prg        Y                        Sample for modifying a main window title in HWGUI nice.prg            N       N                Demo of NICEBUTTON nice2.prg           N  #    N         -      Demo of NICEBUTTON (2), starts only in background, kill with Task Manager
+ icons.prg           Y                        Icons and background bitmaps icons2.prg          Y                        Icons and bitmaps using hex values iesample.prg 2) 5)  N       N                Sample of ActiveX container for the IE browser object. memocmp.prg.
+Y                         Edit and compare memo's an get size menumod.prg         Y                        Handling menu items while run-time in dialogs. modtitle.prg        Y                        Sample for modifying a main window title in HWGUI nice.prg            N       N                Demo of NICEBUTTON nice2.prg           N  #    N         -      Demo of NICEBUTTON (2), starts only in background, kill with Task Manager